 The JFTC does not officially target any particular industry sector for enforcement and compliance.
-Indeed, the 10 publicly announced cases in 2016 involved businesses such as manufacturers, web service providers, banks and insurance companies.
+Indeed, the 22 publicly announced cases in 2016 and 2017 involved businesses such as manufacturers, pharmaceuticals, healthcare products, web service providers, banks and insurance companies.

 Revisions of Merger Guidelines in 2011